-This low-power application will not approach the maximum flux density limits for
+This low-power application will not approach the maximum flux density limits for the core, and #28 AWG enamel wire should both fit the core and handle the currents involved.

 A second style of broadband transformer construction appears in Fig 5.62.
 The key elements in this transformer are the stacks of ferrite cores aligned with tubes soldered to pc-board end plates.
 This style of transformer is suited to high power applications, for example, at the input and output ports of transistor RF power amplifiers.
 Low-power versions of this transformer can be wound on "binocular" cores having pairs of parallel holes through them.